 |

-Queen's Hotel904 viewsThe Queen's Hotel was originally Baths House, built by Henry Bell, who built Europe's first commercial steamship the Comet in 1812.
-The building has had many alterations but still stands on East Clyde Street, having been converted into flats.
-Image date unknown.
+Queen's Hotel sun lounge1306 viewsThe Queen's Hotel was originally Baths House, built by Henry Bell, who built Europe's first commercial steamship the Comet in 1812.
+It was always a very popular hotel, and the building has had many alterations but still stands on East Clyde Street, having been converted into flats.
+This image shows the hotel's sun lounge, date unknown.

 |